stonecharioteer/blog/source/resume/resume.rst

 * Created dashboards to visualize productivity during the onset of COVID-19 so that managers could identify the distribution of workload.
-* Designed and spearheaded the security portal project, a REST layer that facilitates automation of Qualys security updates for PCI compliance while adhering to company-specific rules regarding service availability, using OSS and internal APIs to minimize maintenance time.
-Reduced contractual manpower by 75% and downtime by 70 hours a month for 2400 servers.
+* Designed and spearheaded the security portal project, a REST layer that facilitates automation of security updates for PCI compliance while adhering to company-specific rules regarding service availability, using OSS and internal APIs to minimize maintenance time.
 * Mentored college graduates to build their first applications, integrating native pipelines, helped them craft detailed documentation and tune the performance of their apps.
 * Developed internal tools to orchestrate servers, including a tool to run parallel ssh-based connections, like ``ansible``, but with company-specific requirements.
-* Designed and developed a tool that allows developers to quickly get started with projects, building pipelines and bootstrapping the initial code for them, while setting up quality checks, running automated tests and uploading artifacts to the right registry in JFrog Artifactory.
+* Designed and developed a bootstrapping tool for developers to quicken onboarding.
 * Conducted Python workshops with a varied audience, training them on how to set up Python projects, how to package them and how to build python modules so that they are shareable.